Chapter 39

 12-14 … The Bible tells us that to fulfill the prophecy of Isaiah, Jesus went to the city of Capernaum in the area of Zebulun and Naphtali.

-15 … Notice that the land of Zebulun and Naphtali was described as the Galilee of the gentiles.
-Thus, by preaching to the people living in these cities Jesus Christ was fulfilling this portion of Isaiah's prophecy.
+15-16 … Notice that the land of Zebulun and Naphtali was described as the Galilee of the gentiles.
+Thus, by preaching to the people living in these cities Jesus Christ also fulfilled this portion of Isaiah's prophecy.
 Hence a great light, Jesus, was given to shine upon the people living in darkness.
-In other words, the gentiles who had no relationship with God and His chosen people, the Israelites, was given the privilege to see and hear Jesus Christ, the Son of God.
+It is the same for today.

 RECAP